-- Limit use of the display, backlight, and FBxWifi options. - Limit communication activity. - Disable power to all I/O (except for the MV or static pressure sensor, or RTD).
+- Limit use of the display, backlight, and FBxWifi options. - Limit communication activity.

+Disable power to all I/O (except for the MV or static pressure sensor, or RTD).
 To do this, click Configure > I/O Setup > I/O Configuration > Properties and select Disable for each I/O module.

-Refer to the product data sheet FB1100 Flow Computer (D301781X012) for information on the additional power load of various options.
+See the product data sheet FB1200 Flow Computer (D301790X012) for information on the additional power load of various options.